z3tt/Z3tt/content/post/2022-03-08_international-womensday-pay-gap-europe.md

 ##### Design Choices

 * A *dumbbell chart* to allow for direct comparison per country and across countries.
-* *Ranking* of countries by the pay gap in 2020 (original version; ranking by reference period as alternative versions)
+* *Ranking* of countries by the pay gap in 2020 (original version; ranking by pay gap during the reference period as alternative version).
 * A colorblind-safe *traffic-light colors* for the three different trends: larger (red), stable (orange), and smaller (green) pay gap in 2020.
 * *Chart title serves as axis title* as well.
 * A *detailed legend* explaining the trend colors and dumbbell.